Smoked Turkey: How to Smoke a Turkey Step-By-Step

 3

 Use your hands to carefully separate the turkey skin from the meat over the breasts, creating a pocket.
 Spread the softened butter under the skin and over the breasts in an even layer about 1/4 inch thick.
-Season the outside of the turkey with the remaining Traeger Pork & Poultry Rub to create the best smoked turkey.
+Season the outside of the turkey with the remaining Traeger Pork & Poultry Rub to create an epic smoked turkey recipe.

 4